ms609/ProfileParsimony/README.md

 # Install the inapplicable package from github
 devtools::install_github('ms609/ProfileParsimony')

-# Load the inapplicable package into R
+# Load the package into R
-library('inapplicable')
+library('ProfileParsimony')
 ```

 ## References